Injury and Violence Prevention Certificate Program

 All questions and completed applications should be directed to Dr. Dorian Lamis at dorian.lamis@emory.edu.

-- Applicants must be full-time MPH or MSPH students at the Rollins School of Public Health or doctoral students at the Laney Graduate School.
+- Applicants must be full-time MPH or MSPH students at the Rollins School of Public Health, Nursing students in the Nell Hodgson Woodruff School of Nursing, Masters/Doctoral students in the Candler School of Theology, or Doctoral students at the Laney Graduate School.

 - Students’ enrollment in the certificate program is based on their academic goals and demonstrated interest in injury and violence prevention.